-There are three cost options for doing a patent search:
+There are several options for doing a patent search:

-- The USPTO will do the search for you, for a $600 fee (unless you are a small or micro entity).
+- The USPTO will do the search for you for a fee.

 - You can also do the search yourself.
 The USPTO has a helpful patent search tutorial.

-- But the best way to get a thorough, complete search is to have a patent attorney or patent agent do it for you.
-This cost is the highest, but you "get what you pay for."
+The best way to get a thorough, complete search is to have a patent attorney or patent agent do it for you.
+This cost may be high, but it could be worth it.